Proper care of your dentures is not only essential to your oral health, but can extend the life of your dentures!

 Below are some general guidelines for denture patients to consider.

-At Oakridge Denture Centre, we are pleased to sell professional strength NuDent (TM) denture cleaner and NitrAdine (TM) denture tabs for removal of biofilm.
+At Oakridge Denture & Implant Centre, we are pleased to sell professional strength NuDent (TM) denture cleaner Dr. B’s (TM) denture cleaner solution and pastes, for removal of biofilm.

 When you are removing your dentures, it is best to use both hands to take them out – especially if you have an implant retained or partial denture.
 This can prevent you from torqueing your implants/attachments or portions of your partial denture, and will also alleviate you putting undue pressure onto the remaining structures in your mouth (such as teeth and jaw bone).